Luxury watches manufacture, gold mining, finance. investments.

 At their meeting on 28 July 2015, Prime Minister H.Abrahamyan of Armenia and Vartan Sirmakes discussed a number of investment projects to be implemented in the occupied territories.

-In 2017, during his trip to Geneva (Switzerland) president Serzh Sargsyan personally awarded Sirmakes.
+In 2017 during his trip to Geneva (Switzerland) president Serj Sargsyan personally awarded Sirmakes.

 Sargsyan also appointed him as the Consul General of Armenia in Marseilles (France).